Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/03-queue-and-serverless/01-config/README.md

 ```

-Let's create a `dummy publisher` to check if it's working:L
+Let's create a `dummy publisher` to check if it's working:

 _./back/src/app.ts_